The Specchia Hideaway

 Best time to go

 Puglia is at its best in the spring (May-June), with glorious, mild weather, an abundance of wildflowers, and uncrowded beaches and towns.
 September also offers a delightful, balmy climate.
 The high season, from July to August, sees the region bustling and very hot, but it's also alive with nightly music and food festivals in various towns.
-The Specchia Hideaway is open year round but note that the pool closes November-March.
+The Specchia Hideaway is open year round but note that the pool closes October-April.

 Our top tips